-Making sure they understand what you are saying is of course vital but it’s pointless them nodding in agreement if they don’t then go away and do something with the ideas and information you’ve presented.
+Making sure your audience understand what you are saying is of course vital.
+It is however, pointless them nodding in agreement if they don’t then go away and do something with the ideas and information you’ve presented.

-People take action when they feel something so decide exactly what it is you want them to feel and work to make that connection.
+People take action when they feel something.
+Decide exactly what it is you want them to feel and work to make that connection.

-All too often when faced with the prospect of presenting to senior management presenters somehow manage to turn on the ‘corporate spokesperson switch to keep them detached from the audience.
+All too often when faced with the prospect of presenting to senior management, some presenters somehow manage to turn on the ‘corporate spokesperson’ switch.
+Unfortunately, that often only serves to keep them detached from their audience.

-Knowing how to present to senior executives within your own company or another company is undoubtedly one of those things in your career which is likely to have the biggest impact.
-You can make the mistakes many do as you go along to find out for yourself or you can learn from these.
+Knowing how to present to senior executives is undoubtedly one of those things in your career which is likely to have the biggest impact.
+You can avoid the same presentation mistakes many do by focusing on these tips.

-Please keep in mind that whilst this article has focused specifically on presenting to senior management it’s wisdom extends to everyone, not just the boss.
+Whilst this article has focused specifically on presenting to senior management, it’s wisdom extends to everyone, not just the boss.